How to Guard Against Webcam Attacks

 • Use advanced antivirus

 Deploy an antivirus solution that offers a spectrum of security features to keep your PCs and Macs safe from malware attacks.
 With Sophos Home, you get the benefit of a deep scan and cleanup of your computer for hidden threats that removes malware, and much more.
-It also prevents hackers from gaining access to your webcam and blocks malicious websites including phishing sites.
 The idea behind installing an antivirus is to reduce the attack surface, so that you are much more well-protected from threats than ever before.

 Don’t take the security of your personal devices for granted.
 Be aware of the threats out there, and take necessary preventive action.